 Do online reviews really matter to your business?
 Absolutely!
-Online reviews are very important to your business’ internet marketing and general reputation.
+Online reviews are very important to your business’ internet marketing and general reputation…two critical arms of your brand.
 There are numerous websites that publish user reviews like Google, Bing, Yelp, TripAdvisor, Angie’s List, White Pages, and many, many more.

 Think about how often people are now using the internet for everything from shopping to deciding on a restaurant to looking for a new distributor for their products.
 The reach of online reviews is just far too great to ignore.
 If most of your target audience reads reviews before making decisions about products and services, then you can’t afford to NOT have good ones.

 Lots of sites exist, at least in part, to collect reviews from people.
 Google is probably the king of them all.

 Why?
 Two reasons.
 First, because the reviews come easily considering that most people already have Google accounts via their Gmail email addresses.
 To leave a review on Yelp, for example, someone would have to want to create a Yelp account just for leaving reviews.
 Second, Google is the number one search engine used on all of the internet.